Skip to content

 The automatic installation script supports some installation options to adapt to different installation needs.

-During installation, you can specify installation options by adding --{parameter}[ parameter configuration (if any)] after the automatic installation command.
+During installation, you only need to add --{parameter}[ parameter configuration (if any)] after the automatic installation command to specify the installation options.

 For example, specify the listening address: